yanny7/YTech/README.md

 - Bronze age
 - Beginning of iron age (crafting iron ingot is final step right now)

+## Compatibility

+These dependencies are optional, but highly recommended:

+- The One Probe - Provides more information about in-world blocks and entities
+- Just Enough Items - You can see all changed recipes
+- Curios API - Needed for jewelry effects, otherwise items are useless

 All bugs report on [GitHub](https://github.com/yanny7/ytech).

-Ideas for expanding implemented ages or for next ages can be shared on [discord](https://discord.gg/c2knc97j):
+Ideas for expanding implemented ages or for next ages can be shared on [discord](https://discord.gg/c2knc97j).

 **For more information check [wiki](https://github.com/yanny7/YTech/wiki)**